Regularization Matters in Policy Optimization

-\textbf{In summary}, we conducted the first comprehensive study of regularization methods on multiple policy optimization algorithms.
-We found that conventional regularizations ($L_2$, $L_1$, weight clipping) could be effective at improving performance, even more than the widely used entropy regularization.
+\textbf{In summary}, we conducted the first systematic study of regularization methods on multiple policy optimization algorithms.
+We found that conventional regularizations ($L_2$, $L_1$, weight clipping) could be effective at improving performance, sometimes more than entropy regularization.
 BN and dropout could be useful but only on off-policy algorithms.
 Our findings were confirmed with multiple sampled hyperparameters.
 Further experiments have shown that generally, the best practice is to regularize the policy network but not the value network or both.
 Finally we analyze why regularization can help in RL with experiments and discussions.